ryancstack/spongebob_doodleJump/GameDesignDoc.md

 #Spongebob Escapes from Bikini Bottom

+ATTENTION GRADER: I spoke to Prof. Redekopp and he agreed that in place of speeding up the game, the amount of tiles reduces and the probability of enemies increases.
+It takes until about 7000-8000 points to really see difference in tiles.

 ##Game Objects
   1. Platforms
     * Platforms will be what Spongebob jumps on to advance forward towards the surface.